Ankur-singh/Ankur-singh.github.io/_posts/2020-07-28-Lessons-learnt-from-global-wheat-detection-competition.md

 ---
 comments: true
-title: Lessons learnt from global wheat detection competition and winning my first medal
+title: Lessons learnt from global wheat detection competition
 tags: [Object detection, Pytorch, Kaggle, writing better code]
-style: fill
+style: border
-color: secondary
+color: danger
-description: Everything that goes into winning a kaggle competition.
+description: Everything that goes into winning a medal (bronze) in kaggle competition.
 Data augmentation, reading research papers, writing good and modular code for faster experimentation and much more.
 ---

 I spent my last month (july, 2020) working on Global Wheat Detection competition hosted on Kaggle.
 I love computer vision and dataset was small (~615 MB).
 The very first thing that I do when participating in a kaggle competition is to look for a starter notebook.
 Often the selection is based on the time required to get it up and running locally.
 So once I find a good notebook, I try to recreate it.
 Simply download it, install the dependencies, update the paths and then `Run All`.
 For this competitions, I started with [this notebook](https://www.kaggle.com/pestipeti/pytorch-starter-fasterrcnn-train).